mapping-commons/sssom/src/docs/tutorial.md

 * Now we can refer to our entities in the SSSOM mapping table like this: (1) `embl.ebi.person:p9787869` and (2) `demographics-survey-datamodel.demographics.highest_education:UNIVERSITY`.

 This may strike some users as verbose - but the concept of unique identifiers for all information entities is _at the heart of SSSOM_.
 There is an initial cost to carefully defining namespaces for the various vocabularies and contexts (data model enums, value sets), but the ability to unambiguously refer to an entity will pay of as the organisation grows and data needs to be integrated from a wide variety of sources.

-See [here](https://hl7.org/fhir/conceptmap-example.ttl.html) for an example how FHIR deals with this: Rather than using a lot of prefixes, FHIR chooses to have one small namespace for `fhir`, and then having the path to the data model element all the way to its value as the local identifier.
+_Tangent:_ See [here](https://hl7.org/fhir/conceptmap-example.ttl.html) for an example how [FHIR](http://hl7.org/fhir/), a standard for health care data exchange, published by HL7, deals with this: Rather than using a lot of prefixes, FHIR chooses to have one small namespace for `fhir`, and then having the path to the data model element all the way to its value as the local identifier.

 <a id="scratch"></a>
 ## How to create an SSSOM mapping set from scratch